scholacantorum/public-site/home/index.md

 musical traditions with all of us!

-Partnering with over 200 singers from every continent to create this special holiday concert, Schola Cantorum will be joined by our choral friends from around the world:
+Partnering with over 200 singers from every continent to create this special holiday concert, Schola Cantorum was joined by our choral friends from around the world:

 아산시립합창단 Asan Civic Choir (South Korea)